Earl Thelander — A Nation’s First

 When he arrived at the farm, Earl found the acreage abandoned.
 Law enforcement officials had gone, and no yellow crime scene tape closed off a perimeter, which, if present, would have indicated fire department officials had not yet determined gas fumes at a safe enough level for individuals to enter the residence and/or pass beyond the marked perimeter.

 Earl entered the house, and, smelling no propane gas, felt it was safe to resume his work.
 In the basement, however, he discovered water had leaked onto the floor from the cut and stolen water lines.
 He set up a squirrel cage blower to help expedite drying the basement floor and plugged it in.
-The home suddenly exploded, throwing him all the way across the room and into a basement corner.
+The home suddenly exploded, throwing him across the room and into a basement corner.

 Altered Lives